emad-boosari/emad-boosari/README.md

 ## Hi there 👋
-I am Emad Rezaei Fard Boosari, a physicist working in quantum computing, quantum information, and scientific computing.
+I am Emad Rezaei Fard Boosari (He/Him), a physicist with a PhD in Physics whose research focuses on quantum computing, and quantum information.

 My interests mainly revolve around:
 - quantum algorithms
+- quantum neural networks
 - quantum state preparation
 - Hamiltonian simulation
-- wavelet-based quantum encoding
-- quantum circuit optimization
+- quantum optimization
-- signal processing for quantum systems
+- quantum machine learning

 <!--
 **emad-boosari/emad-boosari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.